samderegt/PIPPIN-NACO/docs/source/usage.rst

 - ``single-Moffat``: A single 2D Moffat function (for each beam).
 - ``double-Moffat``: Two 2D Moffat functions (for each beam) subtracted from each other to replicate the flat top of a saturated beam.

 The two Moffat fitting methods allow the beam-offset to be tied, based on the expected pixel-separation with the utilised detector (``tied_offset = True``; :ref:`config-file <Configuration file>`).
-The tied offset is useful when the stellar light does not form a point source (e.g. for embedded stars).
+The tied offset can be useful in cases where the stellar light does not form a point source (e.g. for embedded stars).

 .. note::
    Only one beam is identified if the data consists of wiregrid-observations instead of Wollaston-observations.